-11. Corporate Plan
+11. Council Plan

-11.1 Council Priorities
+11.1 Strategic Objectives

-- 11.1.1 Ealing's latest Corporate Plan 2021-221 sets out three key priorities for the borough:
+- 11.1.1 Ealing's latest Council Plan 2022-261 sets out three cross cutting strategic objectives for the borough:

 - Creating good jobs

 - Tackling the climate crisis

 - Fighting inequality

-11.2 Future Ealing Programme
+11.2 Priorities

-- 11.2.1 The three priorities are supported by nine priority areas which have been agreed with local partners in health, education, policing, employment, housing, local business and voluntary and community sector.
-The nine ways to make the borough better are: - 1) Tackling inequality Relentlessly focusing on reducing poverty and inequality for those that most need support and promoting wellbeing and safety for all. - 2) Climate action Greening and keeping Ealing clean, achieving net zero carbon, and ensuring our parks, open spaces and nature are protected and enhanced. - 3) Healthy lives Combating COVID 19, protecting and enhancing the physical and mental health of all, supporting our older residents to enable them to remain independent and resilient. - 4) A fairer start Ensuring all our children and young people of all backgrounds get the best start in life, from their earliest years through to a great education. - 5) Decent living incomes Bringing new and well-paid jobs back to Ealing and securing a strong economic recovery where good businesses can thrive. - 6) Inclusive economy Building wealth within the community by ensuring everything the council does increases social value and contributes to making Ealing a fairer place to live and work. - 7) Genuinely affordable homes Delivering our radical programme of social rent council house building, and ensuring our tenants are empowered and have ownership of their communities. - 8) Good growth Making sure the growth that takes place in Ealing enhances its character, conserves its future and makes great places people want to live. - 9) Thriving communities Bringing people together to build strong neighbourhoods, empowering volunteers, encouraging community activism, engaging civic and faith leaders, and delivering well-loved community facilities and services.
+- 11.2.1 The three strategic objectives are supported by nine priority areas which have been agreed with local partners in health, education, policing, employment, housing, local business and voluntary and community sector.
+The nine ways to make the borough better are: - 1) Tackling inequality and crime Relentlessly focusing on reducing poverty and inequality for those that most need support and promoting wellbeing and safety for all. - 2) Climate action Greening and keeping Ealing clean, achieving net zero carbon, and ensuring our parks, open spaces and nature are protected and enhanced. - 3) Healthy lives Protecting and enhancing the physical and mental health of all, supporting our older residents to enable them to remain independent and resilient and dealing with the ongoing impact of Covid-19. - 4) A fairer start Ensuring all our children and young people get the best start in life, from their earliest years through to a great education. - 5) Decent living incomes Bringing new and well-paid jobs back to Ealing and ensuring good businesses can thrive. - 6) Inclusive economy Building wealth within the community by ensuring everything the council does increases social value and contributes to making Ealing a fairer place to live and work. - 7) Genuinely affordable homes Delivering our radical programme of social rent council house building, affordable homes and ensuring our tenants are empowered and have ownership of their communities. - 8) Good growth Making sure the growth that takes place in Ealing enhances its character, conserves its future and makes great place, where people want to live. - 9) Thriving communities Bringing people together to build strong neighbourhoods, empowering volunteers, encouraging community activism, engaging civic and faith leaders, and delivering well-loved community facilities and services.